Used Lead Acid Battery Regulations – W.A.

-For more detail on the used battery regulations please refer to the “Used Battery Regulations Links” section below.
-For a more general overview of Australian regulations controlling used lead acid batteries, click here.
+For more detail on the used battery regulations please refer to the “WA Battery Regulations Links” section below.
+For a more general overview of Australian regulations controlling new & used lead acid batteries, click here.

 If you are looking for a “regulation compliant”, safe and environmentally sustainable battery collection and recycling service, please visit our home page

-What Are The Packaging Requirements For Used Lead Acid Batteries?
+What Are The Packaging Requirements For Lead Acid Batteries (New & Used)?

 As a Dangerous Good, the transportation of Used Lead Acid Batteries by either road or rail within Australia is regulated by the “Australian Code for the transportation of Dangerous Goods (ADG Code)”.
 The Packaging Requirements for new and used lead acid batteries are contained in the ADG Code’s P801 Packing Instruction.
 The Australian Battery Recycling Initiative published the following “Guidance for packing used lead acid batteries for recycling“, in 2017 which is recommended best practices, when using wood pallets to transport used batteries.

 If you are using wood pallets, referred to as an overpack in the ADG Code, then your packaged automotive batteries should appear like the example below;

 The P801 Packing Instruction is being reviewed by the UN Committee for Dangerous Goods in December 2017, with the view to clarify some ambiguity in the current wording.
 These changes if passed will possible be updated in future versions of the ADG Code.

 Below is a summary of some of the used battery regulations that are commonly not met by Used Battery Generators;

 1. Used Battery Storage Regulations